msloth/bithappens.se/posts/2014-03-14_220918_using-vector-graphics-in-your-cadsoft-eagle-designs.md

 title: Using vector graphics in your Cadsoft Eagle designs
 ---

-<strong>TL;DR: get it here, with instructions: https://github.com/msloth/eagle-poly-from-vgfx</strong>
+*TL;DR: get it here, with instructions: https://github.com/msloth/eagle-poly-from-vgfx*

 Technology can even in its most raw and bare form certainly be beautiful.
 The bottom of a motherboard, with long, parallell, impedance-matched traces from PCI-connectors is a good example.
 A large BGA is another, with traces extending in every direction.